springfall2008/batpred/docs/install.md

 ## AppDaemon-Predbat combined install

-Another way to install Predbat now is with a combined AppDaemon/Predbat add-on.
+Another way to install Predbat is with a combined AppDaemon/Predbat add-on.
 This is a fork of AppDaemon which automatically includes an install of Predbat.

 Installing the combined AppDaemon-predbat add-on is thus simpler for new users as they do not need to install HACS, AppDaemon and Predbat as three separate installation steps.